omoultosEthTuDelft/web/index.md

 <section markdown="1">

+- August 28, 2023: Two more engineers made today: Jelle Lagerweij with Cum Laude 9.5 (Quantum to Transport: Modeling Transport Properties of Aqueous Potassium Hydroxide by Machine Learning Molecular Force Fields from Quantum Mechanics) and Camiel Grevet (Engineering Design of a Modular Hydrogen Production System).
+Very proud!
-- August 2023: Many congratulations to Jose for succesfully defending his MSc thesis "Design of Non-Flow Hydrogen Storage for Long-Distance Maritime Applications"!!!
+- August 18, 2023: Many congratulations to Jose for succesfully defending his MSc thesis "Design of Non-Flow Hydrogen Storage for Long-Distance Maritime Applications"!!!
 - August 2023: New paper in Soft Matter on lipid droplets in collaboration with WUR's Costas Nikiforidis: [The dilatable membrane of oleosomes (lipid droplets) allows their in vitro resizing and triggered release of lipids](https://pubs.rsc.org/en/content/articlelanding/2023/SM/D3SM00449J).
 - August 2023: Multiple new papers out: [Thermodynamic and Transport Properties of H2/H2O/NaB(OH)4 Mixtures Using the Delft Force Field (DFF/B(OH)4–)](https://pubs.acs.org/doi/abs/10.1021/acs.iecr.3c01422), [Computation of Electrical Conductivities of Aqueous Electrolyte Solutions: Two Surfaces, One Property](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.3c00562), [Densities, viscosities, and diffusivities of loaded and unloaded aqueous CO2/H2S/MDEA mixtures: A molecular dynamics simulation study](https://www.sciencedirect.com/science/article/pii/S0378381223001930).
 - July 2023: New paper in Polymers: [Chemical Feedback in Templated Reaction-Assembly of Polyelectrolyte Complex Micelles: A Molecular Simulation Study of the Kinetics and Clustering](https://www.mdpi.com/2073-4360/15/14/3024).